Robotaxi: Notable commercial ventures

-In early 2017, Waymo, the Google self-driving car project which became an independent company in 2016, started a large public robotaxi test in Phoenix using 100 and then 500 more Chrysler Pacifica Hybrid minivans provided by Fiat Chrysler Automobiles as part of a partnership between the two companies.
-Waymo also signed a deal with Lyft to collaborate on self-driving cars in May 2017.
-In November 2017, Waymo revealed it had begun to operate some of its automated vehicles in Arizona without a safety driver behind the wheel.

-And in December 2018, Waymo started self-driving taxi service, dubbed Waymo One, in Arizona for paying customers.

-By November 2019, the service was operating autonomous vehicles without a safety backup driver.
-The autonomous taxi service was operating in San Francisco as of 2021.
-In December 2022, the company applied for a permit to operating self-driving taxi rides in California without a human operator present as backup.

 Baidu Apollo

 In September 2019, Baidu's autonomous driving unit Apollo launched Apollo Go robotaxi service, with an initial fleet of 45 autonomous vehicles.
 Apollo Go has since expanded to more than 10 Chinese cities.

-In August 2022, Baidu achieved a landmark victory in the race for autonomous vehicles by securing the first permits in China to deploy fully driverless taxis in the cities of Wuhan and Chongqing.
+In August 2022, Baidu secured the first permits in China to deploy fully driverless taxis in the cities of Wuhan and Chongqing.

 In May 2024, Baidu unveiled the Apollo ADFM, claimed to be the world's first Level 4 autonomous driving foundation model, along with the sixth-generation Apollo Go robotaxi, which can be produced for under $30,000.
 The company also said by April 2024, Apollo had accumulated over 100 million kilometers of autonomous driving without major accidents.

-In August 2024, Apollo Go has deployed 400 robotaxis operating fully autonomously without any safety personnel on board in Wuhan, offering 24/7 service to 9 million residents.
-Baidu aims for Apollo Go to achieve operational unit breakeven in Wuhan by the end of 2024.
+In August 2024, Apollo Go had deployed 400 robotaxis operating fully autonomously without safety personnel on board in Wuhan, offering 24/7 service to 9 million residents.
+Baidu aimed for Apollo Go to achieve operational unit breakeven in Wuhan by the end of 2024.